Katrinasms/katrina.sh_mainsite/en/_enPosts/2025-07-30-learning-patient-and-intention.md

 Even the smallest decisions—how to structure a function, whether to use a class, which pattern to follow—deserve thought.
 Read more, compare approaches, and make choices that feel right for you.
 Others may disagree, but that's okay.

 Eventually, you’ll find yourself not just growing in knowledge, but in life.
 Because intentionality isn’t just a coding skill—it’s a way of being.
+And let's see how patience and intention will bring us to!

 ---